harena-lab/harena-docs/harena/message.md

    * `knot/<</navigate` - navigates to the first knot of the case

-   * `knot/<knot id>/start` - notifies that the node `<knot id>` started
+   * `knot/<knot id>/start` - indicates that the knot `<knot id>` started
-     * this message demarks when the user starts to play the node - used to track how much time the user will spend in this node;
+     * demarks when the user starts to play the knot - used to track how much time the user will spend in this knot
      * example: `knot/Day_1/start` - notifies that `Day_1` started

 2. user types an answer to a question (variable related hypothesis)